Tender, moist, and bursting with apples this Apple Walnut Bundt Cake will be your new favorite fall dessert.

 If you only make one cake this fall, let it be this apple cake.
 This cake has been a family favorite for years.

-This apple walnut cake recipe was passed down from my great-grandmother.
+This Fresh Apple Cake recipe was passed down from my great-grandmother.
 She passed away when I was very young so I don't have any real memories of her.
 But I do feel close to her whenever I make one of her recipes.

 Jump to: